-Subsidiary in Singapore
+Subsidiary in Singapore in 2024

-Although the subsidiary can have 100% foreign ownership, at the appointment of the board of directors, it is required to name at least one director who is a Singaporean citizen (or a permanent citizen or the owner of a working permit).
+Although the subsidiary can have 100% foreign ownership, at the appointment of the board of directors, it is required to name at least 1 director who is a Singaporean citizen (or a permanent citizen or the holder of a working permit).

 The main aspect of setting up a subsidiary is that the company in Singapore is considered a different legal entity than the parent company.
 The subsidiary is liable for its debts and they cannot be extended to the parent company.

 In terms of taxation, a subsidiary is considered to be a tax resident in Singapore and the taxes due from business activities in the city-state are to be paid here.

-Branch office in Singapore
+Branch office in Singapore in 2024

-If you choose toregister your companyas a branch office, you should know that the office set up in Singapore will be considered as an extension of the parent company.
+If you choose to register your company as a branch office, you should know that the office set up in Singapore will be considered as an extension of the parent company.
 Therefore, the parent company will be liable for the debts of the branch office in Singapore.